Joseph Middeleer: Life

 Middeleer joined the Cercle des aquarellistes et des aquafortistes belges (Circle of aquarellists and etchers), which had been founded in 1883.
 Middeleer won the prize for practical arts of the Académie royale des sciences, des lettres et des beaux-arts de Belgique in 1887.
 He was involved in a few restoration projects.
 He was asked to restore the 16th century murals in the St Martinus Church of Meise rediscovered in 1895.
 He used an unusual fresco technique by making the restoration on a ribbed rather than a flat surface.
 His work was praised for the fact that the restored frescos could not be distinguished from the original works.
 He also added two new frescos in the style of the old frescos.

 Middeleer participated in the salons of L'Art idéaliste starting from 1896.
 The initiative for these salons was taken by Jean Delville, a symbolist painter, author and Theosophist.
 Delville supported idea-based art which expresses philosophical ideals derived from contemporary hermetic and esoteric traditions.
 The idealist movement was against impressionism and realism in art.
 Around this time Middeleer also started painting symbolist paintings such as Inspiration Enchanting angels.
 These works are also close to those of the Pre-Raphaelites.
-He also participated in the so-called 'Gestes Esthétiques' between 1892-1897 together with, among others, Fernand Khnopff.
+He also participated in the so-called 'Gestes Esthétiques' between 1892 and 1897 together with, among others, Fernand Khnopff.
 These symbolist art salons were initiated by the Frenchman Joseph Péladan.
 Péladan regarded art to be of divine origin.
 Middeleer was influenced by this line of thought as is evident from the prominent presence of the Christ figure on several of his drawings.
-A well-known symbolic painting by Middeleer is The demoniac that is sometimes compared to Fernand Khnopff’s Sleeping Medusa.
+A well-known symbolic painting by Middeleer is The demoniac that is sometimes compared to Fernand Khnopff's Sleeping Medusa.

 Middeleer illustrated the three-volume publication L'art flamand written by Jules Dujardin, published in 1896.
 Middeleer made 1,500 pen drawings illustrating art works of the old masters for this publication on the history of Flemish art.